 If you do a lot of shopping, the yearly membership fee is well worth the cost.
 It’s like a wholesale market for natural and organic foods.
-And, their prices are much better than Amazon and come with free shipping if you order over $49.
+And, their prices are often better than Amazon.

 The coconut cream I used in the coconut jelly is the Let’s Do Organic brand which doesn’t contain any guar gum.
 The gum is made from a seed which is avoided on AIP so I didn’t want it to interfere with the elimination.